These Salted Caramel Yogurt Popsicles are a creamy treat for warm summer days! Healthy yogurt is swirled with a decadent salted caramel sauce.

-In my hunt for things to eat besides soup and jello, I came up with the idea to make yogurt popsicles.
+In my hunt for things to eat besides Instant Pot Chicken Noodle Soup and jello, I came up with the idea to make yogurt popsicles.
 I’ve seen a lot of recipes like this popping up on the internet but had yet to give them a try.
 Plus, I had some of my delicious salted caramel sauce (the boyfriend’s favorite) sitting in the fridge.
 So, I ordered this popsicle mold, waited for my 2-day shipping, and Salted Caramel Yogurt Popsicles were born.

 Have any of you ever been on a soft food diet?
 Any tips for some good things to eat?
 I’d love to hear suggestions!